fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

 =================================================

-Throughout this book, we have covered a lot of material, and you are now capable of performing data analysis and machine learning tasks entirely in Python.
+Throughout this course, we have covered a lot of material, and you are now capable of performing data analysis and machine learning tasks entirely in Python.
 We began our journey by learning about some introductory statistics and how to set up our environment for data science in Python.